tsaad-dev/drafts/miad-usecases/draft-dt-mpls-miad-usecases.md

 associated "deadline" carried in the packet (either in MPLS stack as ISD or after BoS as PSD).

-### Stack Entry Format

-A number of different time formats commonly used in networking applications can be used to encode the local deadlines.

-For example when using SR-MPLS, an SR TSN MPLS stack entry can be made of a pair of Label Stack Entries (LSEs), where the first LSE is used for MPLS forwarding and the second LSE carrying ad 32-bit timestamp.

 ## NSH Based Service Function Chaining

 {{?RFC8595}} describes how Service Function Chaining (SFC) can be realized in